MasterChef's most successful winners

 She also hosts her very own YouTube channel Blind Life, where she chronicles her adventures.

-She may not have her own show, a cookbook or an extremely recognisable name, but Christine McKay could be one of the best chefs to come from the MasterChef kitchen.
+She may not have her own show, a cookbook or an extremely recognisable name, but Billie McKay could be one of the best chefs to come from the MasterChef kitchen.

 Having taken the eye of world famous chef Heston Blumenthal, she not only won $250,000 and a new car - she got herself a job offer at 2001's world's best restaurant: The Fat Duck.